Captain Nazi (spoiler – he’s a villain) is one of the traditional enemies of Captain Marvel (Billy Batson).

 We suggest that you refer to our Guide to Captains Nazi for more.
 It is best to read those in order, since the profiles make comparisons to previous versions of Captain Nazi to compare and contrast them.

-Since this profile covers 15 years and his backstory and lots of other stuff, we’ve split in two parts.
-The second half is there.
+Since this profile covers a lot of ground and is dual-statted, we’ve split in two parts.

 - Real Name: Albrecht Krieger.